-If severe adverse reactions or laboratory abnormalities develop during PEGASYS therapy, the dose should be modified until the adverse reactions abate.
-If intolerance persists after dose adjustment, PEGASYS therapy should be discontinued.
-Refer to the full prescribing information for guidelines pertaining to dose modifications and discontinuation of PEGASYS based on laboratory abnormalities and patient’s depression status.
+If severe adverse reactions or laboratory abnormalities develop during combination PEGASYS/ribavirin therapy, the dose should be modified until the adverse reactions abate.
+If intolerance persists after dose adjustment, PEGASYS/ribavirin therapy should be discontinued.
+Refer to the full prescribing information for guidelines pertaining to dose modifications and discontinuation of PEGASYS/ribavirin based on laboratory abnormalities, patient’s depression status, and cardiac status.

-- Patients with known hypersensitivity reaction such as urticaria, angioedema, bronchoconstriction, anaphylaxis, or Stevens-Johnson syndrome to alpha interferons, including PEGASYS, or any of its components
+- Known hypersensitivity reactions such as urticaria, angioedema, bronchoconstriction, anaphylaxis, or Stevens-Johnson syndrome to alpha interferons, including PEGASYS, or any of its components

-- Patients with hepatic decompensation (Child-Pugh score greater than 6 [class B and C]) in cirrhotic patients before treatment
+- Hepatic decompensation (Child-Pugh score greater than 6 [class B and C]) in cirrhotic patients before treatment

 WARNINGS AND PRECAUTIONS